 Note that when the end-user launches your app and its update is available (autoupdate and auto-download update features should be both enabled under Project > App settings > Android binary/iOS binary), it will be downloaded to the device automatically, so it’s important that the device has strong wireless or WiFi connection - with a weak connection, it will take longer to download the update.

 Note as well that if autoupdate and auto-download update options are disabled, the automatic updating process will become manageable by the app developer only.

 Also, you can consider using the Autoupdate plug-in to add more flexibility to the processes of managing available app updates on the part of the end-user.

 Auto-updating of Projects with Deprecated Libraries Versions

-To make sure the projects created under the deprecated libraries versions will continue getting automatic updates you should first make a backup of your working project, then upgrade to library 2.0 by enabling the Hot Code Push plugin under the Settings tab.
+To make sure the projects created under the deprecated libraries versions will continue getting automatic updates you should first make a backup of your working project, then upgrade to the latest library version by enabling the Hot Code Push plug-in under the Settings tab.
 Now, you can export the binary

 file(s) for further publishing the updated project.Please be aware that in some cases, a significant period of time is needed to push the updated code into the published app.

 If you’d like to add the automatic update feature to your old JQM project, you should switch your libraries version in App Settings > Resources.Updated 10 months ago